crewjam/dev/README.md

  - A simple internal service to upload files and email a link to the file.
  - An internal service that uses SFTP and keeps state on the local file system.
  - A number of restful services that proxy API access to other REST services.
+   We cache some results from theses services with Redis.
 (We purchase access to these services but do not want to widely share the authorization keys)
  - An application that lets users self-manage SSH keys for other systems and allows those systems to manage user accounts.
  - We have a dynamic team that produces ad-hoc applications from time to time.